anshjoseph/felics-ae-ascon/sp4.2-software-implementations/FELICS-AE/documentation/setup.md

 - nRF Command Line Tools available [here](https://www.nordicsemi.com/Software-and-Tools/Development-Tools/nRF-Command-Line-Tools/Download#infotabs).
 - [python-serial](https://pythonhosted.org/pyserial/).
 You can get it via distribution's package manager or using `pip` for Python 3.

-You can add `bin` directories from all this requirements to your PATH env variable for more convenience.
+You can add `bin` directories from all these requirements to your PATH environment variable for more convenience.

 PC-specific
 -----------